Ottawa, August 21, 2020

-39. Operating carriers, or their industry partners, who are planning system changes that might affect their information processing or transmission systems, are expected to notify the CBSA at least six months before the changes are implemented.
+50. Operating carriers, or their industry partners, who are planning system changes that might affect their information processing or transmission systems, are expected to notify the CBSA at least six months before the changes are implemented.
 The CBSA will work with the carrier and their partners to ensure that there is no interruption in the provision of the prescribed information.
 System changes do not relieve the carrier of the obligation to provide the prescribed information.

 51. Operating carriers are strongly encouraged to have a secondary method of transmission for the provision of the prescribed information in the case of a primary transmission outage.
-A system outage experienced by the carrier, the CBSA or otherwise does not relieve the carrier of the obligation to provide the prescribed information.
+A system outage experienced by the carrier, the CBSA or otherwise does not relieve the carrier of their obligation to provide the prescribed information.
 The CBSA’s System Outage procedures are contained in the Standard Operating Procedures for Commercial Air Carriers and Service Providers document which is available upon request.

 52. The CBSA also expects operating carriers to provide corrected information where there is a change to contextual information (e.g., time of arrival or destination) due to a system outage.

 53. Operating carriers who intend to commence service to Canada will need to:

 - (a) ensure that they obtain the proper licenses and certifications required for flying to Canada before they commence Canada-bound operations.
 For further information, carriers should contact the Canadian Transportation Agency (CTA) and Transport Canada (TC); and

 - (b) contact the CBSA at least six months before commencing flights in order to establish and test their arrangement for the provision of the prescribed information.
 New carriers are required to provide the prescribed information on their first arrival; no exception or phase-in period exists.